Celsius vs Monster: Which Energy Drink is Better?

-Although I’d love to advise everyone to opt for natural energy drinks (like black coffee and caffeinated teas, such as yerba mate, oolong tea, green tea, and matcha green tea) or natural pre-workout alternatives, I am a realist, and I know that many people consume traditional energy drinks.
+Important Point: Although I’d love to advise everyone to choose natural energy drinks (like black coffee and caffeinated teas, such as yerba mate, oolong tea, green tea, and matcha green tea) or natural pre-workout alternatives, I am a realist, and I know that many people consume traditional energy drinks due to their convenience and powerful effects.

-While Monster Energy Drinks have been one of the most popular energy drinks for years, I believe Celsius Energy Drinks are one of, if not the number one, healthiest energy drinks on the market in the United States.
+While Monster Energy Drinks have been one of the most popular energy drinks for years, I believe Celsius Energy Drinks are the healthiest energy drinks on the market in the United States.

 Key Point: As a personal recommendation, if you also decide that Celsius is better than Monster and want to drink them regularly, I highly recommend the Celsius On-the-Go Packets, which are compact, affordable, and ideal for staying energized anywhere.